 If you plan to host your own tailgate, downtown Philadelphia hotels may not be your best bet.
-Check into an Airbnb reservation in a nearby residential neighborhood, as it will likely be able to accommodate your rig and equipment.
+Check into a VRBO reservation in a nearby residential neighborhood, as it will likely be able to accommodate your rig and equipment.

 Getting to Lincoln Financial Field